 - A disc with 10 - 20 digital images with a corresponding image list.
 Discs will not be returned.
 Digital images should be in JPEG format, 72dpi, with each file labeled with last name, first initial, and numbers indicating your preferred viewing order (ex: doej1.jpg).

 - Click here to fill out the Application and pay the $25 application fee.

 *Please have your name on the top of every document submitted.

-Send all application materials and $25 application fee to:
+Email all application materials to Jon Stein and send images to: